Criminal Law and Procedure on the Multistate Bar Examination (MBE®)

 Homicide

-The Criminal Law and Procedure bar exam generally contains 3 – 4 homicide questions.
-To answer these questions correctly, you will need to know about:
+The Criminal Law and Procedure bar exam generally contains 3-4 homicide questions.
+Key areas to focus on:

 Homicide isn’t the only offense covered on the MBE.
-Test takers can also expect to face Criminal Law bar exam questions about offenses such as:
+You can also expect to face Criminal Law bar exam questions about offenses such as:

 • Theft and receiving stolen goods